2026 UPDATE: Revisiting USPS API rate limits after rollout

 Smarty includes them.

-With more than 20 million non-postal addresses and an architecture designed for completeness, Smarty’s match rates ALWAYS exceed those of the USPS.
+With more than 20 million non-USPS addresses and an architecture designed for completeness, Smarty’s match rates ALWAYS exceed those of the USPS.
 This leads directly to fewer shipping errors, lower support costs, and more reliable business analytics.

 5. More frequently updated and enriched data